 - Permitting facilities

-The Office of Environmental Justice (OEJ) connects EPA efforts with other agency agendas by helping it to integrate environmental justice into programs, policies, and activities.
-To a finer point, OEJ is challenged with the mission of helping the EPA ensure public health and environment in low-income, minority, tribal, and at-risk communities by weaving environmental justice into all activities, policies, and programs.
+The Office of Environmental Justice (OEJ) connects the EPA efforts with other agencies to integrate environmental justice into programs, policies, and activities.
+To a finer point, the OEJ is challenged with the mission of helping the EPA ensure public health and the environment in low-income, minority, tribal, and at-risk communities by weaving environmental justice into all activities, policies, and programs.

 How Do I Advocate for Environmental Justice?

 Environmental justice is a massive issue, but if every individual were to play a part in advocating, we could right the wrongs and put ourselves on a healthier, fairer, more humanitarian path than that which we now traverse.